Ah, the night of Halloween.

 I hope that little bit of Halloween madness was enjoyable for you to read too.

-If you want to protect yourself from these ghastly creatures this Halloween, then a good way to do this is to become a member of the Dan Thorpe Acoustic Academy.
+If you want to protect yourself from these ghastly creatures this Halloween, then a good way to do this is to check out the Dan Thorpe Acoustic Academy.

-That’s because tomorrow, I release the new lessons, witch are good fun (see what I did there?).
+Tomorrow I release the new lessons, witch are good fun.

-These new lessons are on how to play a fun fingerstyle version of “Away in a Manger” (giving you plenty of time to learn it before Christmas)…
+These new lessons are on how to play a fun fingerstyle version of Deck the Halls (giving you enough time to learn it before Christmas)…

 P.S.
 This post was originally taken from Dan Thorpe’s private email list.
 To get blog posts like this sent to you which are full of great tips to make fingerpicking, strumming, and learning guitar more enjoyable (especially if you are over 40) join Dan’s list.
 It’s 100% free, HERE.